 Above: I adore this foyer.
 Check out the hooked wool rugs from Dash & Albert.
 Most of their designs are now too contemporary in both pattern and palette for 1940s sand 1950s spaces, but there are a few that still make my heart skip a beat.
 Oh that Gypsy Rose!
-And the Siena Rose (shown at right) looks like it would be a fine proxy for the one above.
+And the Siena Rose (link seems broken – check the site) looks like it would be a fine proxy for the one above.

 These puppies are expensive.
 You can watch their Outlet Store Facebook page for occasional deals, and there’s a big onsite sale coming up over Labor Day.